DaniiNyan/core-challenge/README.md

 - `003çSale IDç[Item ID-Item Quantity-Item Price]çSalesman name`

 A single file can have one or more data type.
 All of them are identified by ID. <br>
-The system support almost every delimiter including `ç`.
+The system supports almost every delimiter including `ç`.
 Feel free to test it with another one like `/`, `-` or anyone you prefer.

 ---
 System analyses all data inside `data/in` folder and write a report in `data/out` folder. <br>